tnolet/haproxy-rest/README.md

     Ok

-### Updating the configuration via Zookeeper
+### Running as local proxy + Zookeeper

-When working with multiple haproxy-rests in `localproxy` mode, for instance in a Mesos/Marathon cluster, or any other distributed or PaaS like situation, you can make use of Zookeeper to update the configuration.
+At [magnetic.io](http://magnetic.io), we use Haproxy-rest running in local proxy mode for simple service discovery.
+When you start HAproxy-rest with `-mode=localproxy`, only very simple binds are set up between two host:port pairs.
+No frontends, no backends, no ACL's, no nothing.

+__Note:__ local proxy mode requires a Zookeeper ensemble to function: local proxy only gets its config from a Zookeeper node.

-Haproxy-rest will watch for changes to the key: `/magneticio/loclaproxy`
+Haproxy-rest will watch for changes to the key: `/magnetic/localproxy`.
 You can set your own namespace using the `-zooConKey` flag.
 The `/localproxy` part is hardcoded.

-To this key you need to publish a full configuration in JSON format.
+To this node you need to publish a full configuration in JSON format.
 Starting up a localproxy using Zookeeper looks like this:

     -mode=localproxy -zooConString=10.161.63.88:2181,10.189.106.106:2181,10.5.99.23:2181

+This will result in config similar to the following JSON.
+Notice the `frontends` and `backends` are empty.
+There is just a simple array of services that bind a port to an endpoint.

+    {
+        frontends: [ ],
+        backends: [ ],
+        services: [
+            {
+                name: "vrn-development-service-4d7a24cd",
+                bindPort: 22500,
+                endPoint: "10.224.236.38",
+                mode: "tcp"
+            }
+        ]
+    }

 ### Setting ACL's